Alfred Baker (academic)

 Alfred Baker (c.
-1848 - October 27, 1942) was a Canadian academic.
+1848 - October 27, 1942) was a Canadian academic at the University of Toronto.
 A Fellow of the Royal Society of Canada, he was its president from 1915 to 1916.

 Biography

-Born in Toronto, of Yorkshire parents, Baker was educated at the Toronto Grammar School and University of Toronto.
-He was appointed a mathematical tutor in University College, University of Toronto in 1875 and was a registrar in 1880.
-Baker was a professor of mathematics at the University of Toronto and was chair of mathematics from 1887 until 1919.
+Born in Toronto, of Yorkshire parents, Baker was educated at the Toronto Grammar School and the University of Toronto.
+He was appointed a mathematical tutor in University College in 1875 and was a registrar in 1880.
+Baker was a professor of mathematics at the University of Toronto and was the first chair of the Department of Mathematics from 1887 until 1919.

+He served as the third dean of the Faculty of Arts from 1912 to 1919.